-A ship damaged to 90% or receiving a “Leaking” Critical Hit will begin to leak.
+A ship damaged to 90% or receiving a Leaking Critical Hit will begin to leak.
 A leaking ship will sink in 2d10 turns unless two crewmen are dedicated to bailing.
 If this critical is suffered again, the leaks become more severe.
-As the water flows in faster, five more crewmen must be assigned to keeping the vessel afloat.
-With enough leaks it will eventually become impossible to keep the ship afloat.
+As the water flows in faster, for each additional Critical Hit five more crewmen must be assigned to keeping the vessel afloat.

 If a ship’s hull value is reduced to zero, repairs are no longer possible.
 The ship cannot use ship-mounted weapons and on 4 in 6 the ship weapons are destroyed.
 The ship will sink to the waterline in d10 rounds and d12 turns later sink beneath the sea (rowboats will sink in d10 rounds).
 When the ship sinks, every character aboard must make a Saving Throw vs. Death or be sucked down with the ship.
 For this reason, most characters will try to abandon ship, entering the water first to avoid being sucked into the undertow.

 For damage less than half of a ship’s hull value, temporary repairs can be made at sea; the remainder requires the ship put into port for repairs.
-Repairs are not possible during battles, storms, or gales.
+Repairs are not possible during battles, gales, or storms.

 While the ship is idle, a repair crew of ten can repair one point of hull damage for each hour of work.4 These repairs are makeshift however, and will fall apart in d6 days.